nitti510x/ai-agent-product-website/README.md

      - Stripe payment processing via Edge Functions
    - No application data is stored in or retrieved from Supabase

 > **IMPORTANT**: This application should NEVER implement any API services locally.
-All data operations (plans, subscriptions, tokens, etc.) MUST be accessed through the external API service at `agent.ops.geniusos.co`.
+All data operations (plans, subscriptions, tokens, etc.) MUST be accessed through the external API service at `https://db.api.geniusos.co`.
 This is a critical architectural requirement.

+> **⚠️ CRITICAL WARNING ⚠️**: NEVER modify the code to use local API endpoints (like http://127.0.0.1:XXXX) in production or development code.
+Always use the external API endpoint `https://db.api.geniusos.co` through the apiUrl() helper function.
+Local endpoints should only be used for testing in isolated environments and should never be committed to the codebase.
+This is a strict architectural requirement to maintain data integrity and security.

 ## Features